Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 The scriptures tell us that two cannot walk as one unless they are in agreement.
 If the parent believes a wrong was done and the child maintains that they were within their rights – they cannot walk as one because their is disagreement.
 If there is to be a restoration of peace and oneness (in action not being – again this child’s DNA has not changed – they are still the parents offspring) there must be a surrendering on the part of one party or both.

-Applied to God and His children, there can be only one party who can change and surrender and that is us!
+When applied to God and His children, there can be only one party who can change and surrender and that is us!
 We do this by “saying the same thing as” He does about our actions (sins).

 The result?
 Our feet are cleaned (remember the example of Peter as the Lord washed his feet from earlier?).